wen1112/SinProVirP-v1.0/README.md

 ```
 # The value setting
 threads: 8 # see usage instructions - can increase if you have more threads available
-ID: 90 # diamond balst used identity
+IDENTITY: 90 # diamond balst used identity
-COVER: 80 # diamond balst used coverage
+COVERAGE: 80 # diamond balst used coverage
 MARKER_COVERAGE: 0.7 # VCP profiling used marker coverage
 MARKER_RATIO: 0.5 # VCP profiling used marker ratio
 ```